DigitalContentDeveloper/challenge1/README.md

 If you are successful in obtaining a 1st round interview, please come prepared to discuss your solution/implementation as this will form a part of the interview process.

 # Important Note
-This is purely a skills test as part of an interview process and any code written will be owned by the individual submitting and not used in full or in part by the receiving company in any way, now or in the future.
+This is purely a skills test as part of an interview process.
+Any code written will be owned by the submitting individual and not used in full or in part by the receiving company in any way, now or in the future.